mvysny/dirutils/README.md

 You can then add Maven dependency for `sk.baka.android:dirutils:1.8` to your project.

-Afterwards, download the native part of the library here: http://www.baka.sk/maven2/sk/baka/android/dirutils/ (search for `dirutils-*-native.zip`) and unpack it to your Android project.
-Done!

 ## Building from scratch

-You will need to install Android NDK and add the `ndk-build` script to your PATH.
-Then, head to dirutil's root and type
+Head to dirutil's root and type
 ```sh
 $ ./gradlew
 ```